 The group also took part in a workshop with QUAD’s John Whall to explore creative and fun digital platforms, including ‘Qlone’ for scanning and viewing objects, ‘ITSEEZ’ that can scan a human head! and ‘Quiver’, which allows you to colour in the design and the app brings it to life in 3D.

-The app will be launched to coincide with the reopening of the museum later in the year.
+The app will launch later this year to coincide with the reopening of the Museum.